hulkco/beaconstac.github.io/docs/references/android/android-quick-start.md

 #####6.
 Refresh all Gradle projects.

 #####7.
-Create a file beaconstac.xml in the values folder containing configurations for Beaconstac SDK, or just copy it from here.
+Create a file <a href="https://github.com/Beaconstac/Android-SDK/blob/master/examples/BeaconstacExample/app/src/main/res/values/beaconstac.xml" target="_blank">beaconstac.xml</a> in the values folder containing configurations for Beaconstac SDK, or just copy it from here.

 #####8.
 Add the following permissions to app manifest: